nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 +++
-title = "Nordic-RSE in person conference 2024" description = "Nordic RSE – Research Software Engineers in the Nordics – Conference in May #NordicRSEunconf"
+title = "Nordic-RSE in person conference 2024" description = "Nordic-RSE – Research Software Engineers in the Nordics – Conference in May #NordicRSEunconf"
 +++

 # Nordic-RSE in person conference 2024 <span style="color: gray;">#NordicRSEconf</span>